- Heart Disease Slideshow Pictures

 Angiographic images accurately reveal the extent and severity of all coronary arterial blockages.
 Coronary angiography is performed with the use of local anesthesia and intravenous sedation, and is generally not terribly uncomfortable.
 The procedure takes approximately 20 to 30 minutes.
 After the procedure, the catheter is removed and the artery in the leg or arm is sutured, "sealed," or treated with manual compression to prevent bleeding.
 There is a small risk of serious complications from coronary angiography, as it is an "invasive" test, but in the hands of experienced physicians, this risk is quite small (well below one per cent).
 In appropriate patients, the therapeutic information learned from the angiogram is far more valuable than the relatively small risk of the procedure.

-For patients with severe angina or heart attack (myocardial infarction), or those who have markedly abnormal noninvasive tests for CAD, the angiogram also helps the doctor select the optimal treatment, which may include medications, balloon angioplasty, coronary stent placement, or coronary bypass surgery.
-The coronary angiogram is the only test which allows the precise quantification of the extent and severity of CAD to optimally make these treatment decisions.
+For patients with severe angina or heart attack (myocardial infarction), or those who have markedly abnormal noninvasive tests for coronary heart disease, the angiogram also helps the doctor select the optimal treatment, which may include medications, balloon angioplasty, coronary stent placement, or coronary bypass surgery.
+The coronary angiogram is the only test which allows the precise quantification of the extent and severity of coronary heart disease to optimally make these treatment decisions.